phiphi-tan/safebrowsing/README.md

     python script.py --url http://example.com \
                  --poll_interval 60 # optional: polling interval (in minutes), default = 1hr
                  --poll_timeout 100 # optional: polling timeout (in minutes), default = 14 days
+                 --srvaddr 127.0.0.1:8080 # REQUIRED
     ```

+    > Do note that the server address flag has to be set to the same address as the local GoogleSafeBrowsing server, or else local lookups will fail

 # Command-Line Lookup